derekeder/csv-to-html-table/README.md

 # CSV to HTML Table

 Display any CSV file as a searchable, filterable, pretty HTML table.
+Done in 100% JavaScript.

 Check out the working demo: http://derekeder.github.io/csv-to-html-table/